 I am sure that I am not supposed to say this, but after my experience, I feel as though I have the right and a responsibility to share my thoughts on not only our current healthcare system, and our blindness to our own inner wisdom as well.

-It is your duty to do your research for new answers and to get second, third or fourth opinion, if necessary, when you are not satisfied with the standard textbook answers that you received from your providers that it not in alignment with your own inner wisdom and intuition.
+It is your duty to do your research for new answers and to get a second, third or fourth opinion if necessary, when you are not satisfied with the standard textbook answers that you received from your providers that are not in alignment with your own inner wisdom and intuition.